Posts

 Image

 Published by Vintage Español in 2018.
 If you are not a viewer of Univision, you may be unfamiliar with Jorge Ramos.
 He is a news anchor/reporter for the network.
 I knew Ramos for one reason - he was literally thrown out of a major press conference during the Iowa Caucus season for asking then-candidate Donald J. Trump too many pointed questions about the centerpiece of his campaign - the wall.
-Ramos (on the left with no tie) trying to ask then-Candidate Trump a few tough questions during the Iowa press conference.
+Ramos (on the left with no tie) trying to ask then-Candidate Trump a few tough questions during that Iowa press conference.
 Ramos was born and raised in Mexico City, but moved to America for additional journalistic training and in search of the opportunity to be more free in his journalistic practice.
 He kind of lucked into broadcast journalism but he has run with it and done quite well for himself.
 He has become an American citizen as well.
 Ramos addresses the press conference story right away.
-It's not as dramatic as it looked on TV, because the future President did let him come ba
+It's not as dramatic as it looked on TV, because the future President did let him co...

 Taken (Elvis Cole #15) (Joe Pike #4) by Robert Crais